 Black Women’s Directory is a collection of Black women-owned businesses and services.
-Its website is launching in July and businesses wanting to play a part can sign up using a simple form on its Instagram page.
+Its website launched in July and businesses wanting to play a part can sign up using a simple form on its Instagram page.

 Black Ballad is a membership platform creating content, organising events and bringing attention to Black-owned brands.
 It has a comprehensive directory of Black-owned brands and provides discounts and offers to Black women.

-Shoppe Black is a global resource that has lists on Black-owned businesses such as tech-companies, farms, vintage shops, plus so much more.
+Shoppe Black is a global resource that lists Black-owned businesses such as tech companies, farms, vintage shops, plus so much more.